msbarathraj/msbarathraj/README.md

 - 👋 Hi, I’m @msbarathraj
-- From Puducherry, Ind.
+- From Puducherry, India.
 Working as a software developer @ Bangalore
 - Interested in contributing back more to community
 - Hoping to meet some great minds, build great stuff :)